It's My Life (Talk Talk song): No Doubt version

-The American rock band No Doubt recorded a cover version of the song to promote their first greatest hits album The Singles 1992–2003 (2003).
-Because the band was on hiatus while lead singer Gwen Stefani recorded her solo debut album, they decided to record a cover to avoid having to write a new song.
-Eventually, after the band listened to hundreds of songs from the 1980s, they narrowed it down to two contenders – "It's My Life" by Talk Talk and "Don't Change" by Australian rock band INXS.
+No Doubt recorded a cover version of "It's My Life" to promote their first greatest hits album The Singles 1992–2003 (2003).
+Because the band was on hiatus while lead singer Gwen Stefani recorded her solo debut album, Love.
+Angel.
+Music.
+Baby.
+(2004), they decided to record a cover to avoid having to write a new song.
+After considering hundreds of songs, they narrowed it down to two contenders – "It's My Life" by Talk Talk and "Don't Change" by Australian rock band INXS.
 "A Question of Lust" by English electronic band Depeche Mode was another close contender.

-No Doubt were dubious about recording a cover and contemplated writing new material.
-However, they decided on "It's My Life" after rehearsing the song with producer Nellee Hooper, referring to it as a "feel-good" song.
-No Doubt's version of "It's My Life" was nominated for Best Pop Performance by a Duo or Group with Vocal at the 47th Grammy Awards.
+No Doubt later had second thoughts about recording a cover and contemplated writing new material.
+However, they became more comfortable after rehearsing "It's My Life" with producer Nellee Hooper, referring to it as a "feel-good" song.
+No Doubt's version of "It's My Life" was nominated for Best Pop Performance by a Duo or Group with Vocal at the 47th Annual Grammy Awards.
 Jacques Lu Cont, the song's programmer, created the Thin White Duke mix of "It's My Life", which won the award for Best Remixed Recording, Non-Classical.

 Commercial performance

 No Doubt's cover version was successful in the United States, reaching number 10 on the Billboard Hot 100, and remaining on the chart for 28 weeks.
-On the Radio & Records CHR/Pop Airplay chart the song debuted at number 41 on the 10 October 2003 issue and after six weeks reached and peaked at number five staying there for two non-consecutive weeks, it remained on the top-ten of the chart for nine weeks and remained on it for 20 weeks.
+On the Radio & Records CHR/Pop Airplay chart, the song debuted at number 41 on 10 October 2003 issue, and after six weeks reached and peaked at number five, staying there for two non-consecutive weeks.
+It remained on the top-ten of the chart for nine weeks and remained on it for 20 weeks.

 It was moderately successful on adult contemporary stations, reaching number 20 on the US Adult Contemporary chart, but had high longevity and appeared atop the Adult Top 40's recurrent chart.
 The single was more successful at nightclubs, peaking at number 16 on the US Dance Club Songs chart, and had some play on modern rock stations, reaching number 32 on the US Alternative Songs chart.
-The Recording Industry Association of America certified the digital download Gold for selling 500,000 copies.
+The Recording Industry Association of America certified the digital download Platinum for selling one million copies.

-On the UK Singles chart, "It's My Life" debuted at number 20 but was unable to reach a higher position until it was released with a remix of the No Doubt song "Bathwater" which boosted the single up to number 17.
-The single dropped off the chart after seven weeks.
+On the UK Singles chart, "It's My Life" debuted at number 20.
+It reached a higher position when it was released as a double A-side single with the Invincible Overlord remix of the song "Bathwater" which charted at number 17.
 It was more of a success across Europe, reaching the top-ten in Italy, Finland, Germany, Ireland, the Netherlands, Norway and Sweden, and the top 20 in Austria, Belgium, France and Switzerland.
 The single reached number seven on the ARIA Charts in Australia, lasting 17 weeks on the chart, and was listed at number 81 on the 2004 year-end chart.
 The Australian Recording Industry Association certified the single Platinum in 2004 for shipping 70,000 copies.